 The covid19 locked us all in our homes.
 As a parent who has heard about homeschooling from friends and celebrities, find yourself unexpectedly homeschooling.
 The role of teaching your child fell on your lap without any warning.
 It all happened so fast and everything is a blur.
 Help!
 I’m a homeschooling mom!

 Starting school at home is challenging, and I don’t want to downplay that.
 It’s not always a sunny day in Sesame Street.
-Sometimes a tremendous storm is brewing at the dining table.
+Sometimes a storm is brewing in the kitchen or some place in the house.
 You won’t have it all together every single day.
 There will be days you’d hate yourself for subjecting your child to the monster mom.
 And then there are days when you give yourself a pat on the back because you did an outstanding job.

 Now, that’s settled, we can go to the core of this blog post.
 Considering you have no other option but to teach at home, here are some important reminders before you jump the gun.

 What do I need to do?